engintron/engintron.com/docs/pages/index.md

-## Welcome to the new documentation portal for Engintron
+## Welcome to the documentation portal for Engintron

-#### *** WORK IN PROGRESS

-This is where we document how Engintron works, as well as optimization guides for cPanel/WHM.
+First time user of Engintron?
+Have a look at the docs organized in sections on your left.

+Besides the basic how-to's, you'll also find some handy guides on optimizing your CentOS servers with cPanel/WHM, as well as 3rd party guides and integrations.

 Looking for future development of Engintron?
 Have a look at the Development Roadmap: [pages/Engintron-Roadmap.md](pages/Engintron-Roadmap.md)

-Documents are organized in the sections on your left.

 **Thank you for using Engintron!**